So, What’s the Fuss All About?

 Lucy Bee is unrefined (hence use of the word 'virgin') and natural.
 Our oil is cold press extracted, within one to four hours of the organically grown coconut being cracked open and is classified as raw too.

-Since Lucy Bee is of the finest organic quality and extracted at the lowest possible temperature, you can be sure that it retains every last drop of goodness and it all comes at a competitive price you’ll find hardly anywhere else.
+Since Lucy Bee is of the finest organic quality and extracted at the lowest possible temperature, you can be sure that it retains every last drop of goodness and it all comes at a competitive price.

 What’s more, our oil is completely Fair Trade and is certified by the Fair Trade Sustainability Alliance, which means that by purchasing through us, you are really making a difference to communities who need it the most.
 Our Fair Trade scheme also guarantees that monkeys are NOT used to pick or collect the coconuts used to make our oil.